-The PHA will include in annual income the full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation.
+The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services is included in annual income [24 CFR 5.609(b)(1)].

-For persons who regularly receive bonuses or commissions, the PHA will verify, and then average amounts received for the two years preceding admission or interim reexamination.
+For persons who regularly receive bonuses or commissions, the PHA will verify and then average amounts received for the two years preceding admission or reexamination.
 If only a one-year history is available, the PHA will use the prior year amounts.
 In either case the family may provide, and the PHA will consider, a credible justification for not using this history to anticipate future bonuses or commissions.
 If a new employee has not yet received any bonuses or commissions, the PHA will count only the amount estimated by the employer.
 The file will be documented appropriately.

-Military Pay
+Some Types of Military Pay

-All regular pay, special pay and allowances of a member of the Armed Forces are counted except for the special pay to a family member serving in the Armed Forces who is exposed to hostile fire [24 CFR 5.609(b)(11)].
+All regular pay, special pay and allowances of a member of the Armed Forces are counted [24 CFR 5.609(b)(8)] except for the special pay to a family member serving in the Armed Forces who is exposed to hostile fire [24 CFR 5.609(c)(7)].